TusteeMazumdar/TusteeMazumdar.github.io/_publications/climatenet.md

 image: "/images/climatenet.png"
 category: conferences
 ---
 Authors: Tustee Mazumdar, Adrika Chowdhury, Abu Nowshed Chy, Tarem Ahmed

 Abstract:
-Climate change discourse on social media contains diverse signals such as stance, relevance, humor, and hate speech, which are crucial for understanding public opinion and guiding policy decisions.
-This paper introduces ClimateNet, a hybrid neural architecture that combines transformer-based models with BiLSTM and an MLP classifier to perform multi-dimensional classification.
-Experimental results show strong improvements over state-of-the-art methods.
+Abstract:
+Climate change has emerged as a critical global challenge, generating widespread and complex discourse on social media platforms.
+Understanding this discourse—spanning stance, relevance, humor, and hate speech—is essential for policymakers and researchers aiming to capture diverse public perspectives.
+However, prior work has largely focused on isolated aspects of this problem, overlooking its inherently multi-dimensional nature.

+To address this gap, we propose ClimateNet, a hybrid neural architecture that integrates transformer-based models with sequential learning via BiLSTM and a multilayer perceptron (MLP) classifier.
+The model is designed to jointly analyze multiple dimensions of climate-related discourse within a unified framework.
+Experimental results on benchmark social media datasets demonstrate that ClimateNet significantly outperforms existing approaches across multiple classification tasks.

 ---